Grilled Lobster Tails

 Lobster is grilled over direct medium heat.
 Rub the flesh with olive oil and season with salt and pepper.

 Grill flesh side down for approximately 5-7 minutes, then flip.
+Figure another 4-5 minutes after you flip the tail.

 Finish cooking flesh side up, still over direct heat.